Preparing to stay at Iona House

 The Village Chapel

-This is where the corporate prayer times happen each day (9am, noon, 4:30pm).
+This is where the communal prayer times happen each day (9am, noon, 4:30pm).
 You are invited to join the Residents, staff, and other guests as we read the scriptures, pray the Psalms, and offer intercession.

 The Village Garden